 She began her nursing journey as a clinical nurse at Letterman Army Medical Center in San Francisco.
 She worked her way up the professional ladder through various management and leadership positions at 121 Army Hospital in Seoul, Korea; Keller Army Community Hospital in West Point, New York; Reynolds Army Community Hospital in Fort Sill, Okla.; Darnall Army Community Hospital in Fort Hood, Texas; and, the 21st Combat Support Hospital (Operation Iraqi Freedom) in Mosul, Iraq.
 Walton is certified in executive nursing practice and actively involved in several professional organizations, such as the American Organization for Nursing Leadership.
-She holds a bachelor’s and master’s degree in nursing and is currently enrolled in the Doctorate of Nursing Practice program at the University of Central Florida.

 - MSN, University of Pittsburgh, Pittsburgh, Pennsylvania, 1993

 - BSN, Florida State University, Tallahassee, Florida, 1983

 - Certification in Executive Nursing Practice (CENP), American Organization for Nursing Leadership (AONL)